djbritt/youtube-autoplay-chrome-extension/README.md

 This detects when a video is done, and clicks the next button for you.

-This is somewhat finicky, because I have hard coded xpath's, but as for now it's working.
+This is somewhat finicky, because I have hard coded xpath's, but as for the videos I am watching that are having this issue, it's working.
 January 2024

 #Installation